snok/drf-openapi-tester/README.rst

 Settings
 --------

-To use Django Swagger Settings in your project, you first need to add a ``response_tester`` to your installed apps.
+To use Django Swagger Settings in your project, you first need to add a ``openapi_tester`` to your installed apps.

 .. code:: python

     INSTALLED_APPS = [
         ...
-        'response_tester',
+        'openapi_tester',
     ]

 Secondly, you need to configure the ``OPENAPI_TESTER`` package settings in your ``settings.py``:

 .. code:: python

-    from response_tester.loaders import DrfSpectacularSchemaLoader
+    from openapi_tester.loaders import DrfSpectacularSchemaLoader
-    from response_tester.case_testers import is_camel_case
+    from openapi_tester.case_testers import is_camel_case

     OPENAPI_TESTER = {
         'SCHEMA_LOADER': DrfSpectacularSchemaLoader,